robertZaufall/mindmanager_ai/readme.md

 ![Mermaid](doc/mermaid.png)

 Remarks:
-The mermaid layer will be replaced by structured output either using extended mermaid syntax or json in the future.
+The Mermaid layer will be replaced by structured output using extended Mermaid syntax or JSON in the future.

 ## Disclaimer
 Currently, this project is in the early development phase, and generated outputs may include errors.
 Automated testing has not yet been implemented.